 This chemical ingredient is often hidden under the umbrella term “fragrance,” a vague reference to an array of hidden ingredients [source].
 Since they’re considered a trade secret, brands are not required to disclose what exactly they use to formulate certain fragrances.

-Using a natural perfume is safer for the body, especially when you have sensitive skin.
+Choosing to use a natural perfume is safer for the body, especially when you have sensitive skin.
 The use of organic natural ingredients also makes these perfumes environmentally friendly, as they lack the harmful petroleum-based products commonly found in regular fragrances.
+If you're worried natural perfume is less intense and doesn't last as long as regular perfume, try these tips for making perfume last longer.

-Companies that use natural ingredients tend to be cruelty-free—unlike synthetic ingredients, natural ones don’t need to be tested on animals.
+Companies that use natural ingredients tend to be cruelty-free because, unlike synthetic ingredients, natural products don't need to be tested on animals.
 However, you should always check for the Leaping Bunny mark to make sure.

 We love making our own customized scents with essential oils.
 We’re also big fans of travel-friendly solid perfume and spray perfumes made with organic alcohol.